-- Per March 26 reports, Cebu has suspended the entry of all persons arriving on international flights from March 27. - Per March 18 reports, the Sulu Province has been placed under "community quarantine".
-Only those transporting food commodities and other essentials such as fuel and medicine are permitted to enter the province.
-Authorities in Sulu have extended the quarantine to April 30. - Towns on the northeast side of Laguna Province (Santa Maria, Mabitac, Famy, Siniloan, Pangil, Pakil, Paete, and Kalayaan) imposed a lockdown on March 18. - In Central Mindanao, the authorities decided on a region-wide quarantine and closed the borders on March 23.
-Only travel for vehicles transporting food and other essential services will be allowed to enter. - Authorities extended the enhanced community quarantine in Negros Occidental until April 30.
-The provincial government is set to ease some of the lockdown restrictions included in the Enhanced Community Quarantine (ECQ) from April 20 onward.
-Officials stated they will allow the operation of tricycles, while construction projects and restaurants will be permitted to resume services.
+- Per March 18 reports, the Sulu Province has been placed under "community quarantine".
+Only those transporting food commodities and other essentials such as fuel and medicine are permitted to enter the province. - Towns on the northeast side of Laguna Province (Santa Maria, Mabitac, Famy, Siniloan, Pangil, Pakil, Paete, and Kalayaan) imposed a lockdown on March 18. - Tacloban City began a lockdown on March 21 for 23 days. - In Central Mindanao, the authorities decided on a region-wide quarantine and closed the borders on March 23.
+Only travel for vehicles transporting food and other essential services will be allowed to enter. - Negros Oriental will enforce a lockdown until April 18; authorities restricted public transportation as well as land, sea, and air travel. - Negros Oriental extended its lockdown until April 30, restricting public transportation as well as land, sea, and air travel. - It was announced on April 8 that Cebu Pacific flights will remain suspended until April 30.

-- Authorities in Samar Province extended the quarantine until April 30. - Negros Occidental will ease its quarantine from April 20, while Sulu extended its quarantine to April 30. - As of March 4, Singapore Airlines and Silkair reduced flights to select destinations between March and May.
-Destinations include Los Angeles, San Francisco, Seattle, Paris, Frankfurt, Milan, London, Tokyo, Seoul, among others. - On March 6, Singapore Airlines canceled all flights to and from Milan in Italy till the end of May.
+As of March 4, Singapore Airlines and Silkair reduced flights to select destinations between March and May.
+Destinations include Los Angeles, San Francisco, Seattle, Paris, Frankfurt, Milan, London, Tokyo, Seoul, among others.

+- On March 6, Singapore Airlines canceled all flights to and from Milan in Italy till the end of May.
 Singapore Airlines announced on March 17 that it will reduce its flight capacity by 50 percent, with further cuts expected in the near term.
+Jetstar Asia announced on the same day that it would suspend all flights until April 15.
 Singapore Airlines cut all routes to Canberra, Australia, as of March 1; Qantas will suspend 100 select flights to the city. - On March 18, the Ministry of Health issued a press release urging Singaporeans to defer all nonessential travel abroad with immediate effect.
 Authorities also announced that all Singaporeans, permanent residents, and other visa class holders will have to stay at home for 14 days if they enter the city-state from March 20 onwards. - Bars, cinemas, sporting events and all other entertainment outlets in the city-state are closed until April 30.
 Mosques will close until further notice.
 Gatherings of more than 10 people will be banned, excluding inside workplaces and schools, from March 27 until the end of April. - Short-term visitors are barred from entering or transiting through the city-state as of March 23.
 Work pass holders and their dependents will be allowed to return to Singapore only if they work in sectors that provide essential services such as healthcare and transport. - Singapore announced on March 23 that all travelers arriving in the country must provide a health declaration from March 27 onwards.
-All arriving travelers will be notified of stayhome requirements via email before their arrival in the country from March 27 onwards. - Singapore has introduced new laws governing social distancing, which came into effect on March 26, wherein offenders who do not maintain a distance of 1 meter from each other or meet in groups of over 10 could face heavy fines and imprisonment up to six months. - All long-term pass holders will require an entry approval before entering Singapore from 23:59 on March 29. - Authorities also urged the population to avoid malls for nonessential shopping. - Starting from April 1, Singapore Airlines reinstated limited flights to Bangkok, Thailand. - On April 3, authorities announced that nearly all workplaces, excluding essential services and key economic sectors, are to be closed from April 7 until May 4.
-Further, schools will move to a fully home-based system, which is expected to be implemented from April 8.
-The government called for limiting public movement, while stating that resuasable facemasks will be distributed to all households from April 5. - Per April 6 reports, Malaysian nationals in Singapore will not be allowed to return to Malaysia unless they test negative for COVID-19.
+All arriving travelers will be notified of stay-home requirements via email before their arrival in the country from March 27 onwards. - Singapore has introduced new laws governing social distancing, which came into effect on March 26, wherein offenders who do not maintain a distance of 1 meter from each other or meet in groups of over 10 could face heavy fines and imprisonment up to six months. - All long-term pass holders will require an entry approval before entering Singapore from 23:59 on March 29.